 On 31 December 2020, Shah Deniz celebrated a significant achievement by commencing first ever commercial gas deliveries to European markets via the newly-completed Southern Gas Corridor (SGC) pipeline system.
 The Shah Deniz field is the starting point of SGC and the commencement of gas deliveries to Europe from Shah Deniz marks the full integration of the entire SGC gas value chain, stretching 3,500 kilometres from Azerbaijan to Europe.
 With this important achievement Shah Deniz represents a new source of energy supply for Europe diversifying its energy market and strengthening its energy security.

 In 2022, production from the West South flank started up as part of the Shah Deniz 2 project.

-During the first half of the year, the Shah Deniz Alpha platform rig was on warm stack.
+During the year of 2023, the Shah Deniz Alpha platform rig was on warm stack.

 In total 21 wells have been drilled for Shah Deniz 2.
 These include five wells on the North flank, four wells on the West flank, four wells on the East South flank, five wells on the West South flank and three wells on the East North flank.